BEYOND EXERCISE PRESENTS A NEW Cross-training Program for Endurance AThletes that will ELEVATE THEir PERFORMANCE and resiliency.

 - More advanced movements and heavier resistance will be applied to the class programming

-- You must have attended 8 weeks of Foundational Strength Class for Endurance Athletes before attending this class.
-Exceptions can be made for those who exhibit proficiency in strength training during a foundational class and after discussion with our trainers/coaches.
+- We recommend that you attend 4-6 weeks of Foundational Strength Class for Endurance Athletes before attending this class.
+Exceptions can be made for those who are experienced with strength training on their own or exhibit proficiency in strength training during one of our foundational classes and after discussion with our trainers/coaches.

 power Strength class for endurance athletes